Patrice Evra Suspended by Olympique Marseille After Kicking Fan

 OFFICIAL: Patrice Evra has been suspended by Marseille & summoned to a meeting with a view to disciplinary measures. #OM https://t.co/a4F8ZTDf7O2017-11-3 19:55:50

-BBC Sport provided a translation of Marseille's statement on Evra's actions:
+BBC Sport provided a translation of Marseille's statement:

 "As a professional and experienced player, Patrice Evra could not respond in such an inappropriate way.